 - Where a non-UK company has artificially avoided having a taxable presence (permanent establishment) in the UK; or - Where a group has a UK company (or UK permanent establishment of a non-UK company) and there is a tax advantage as a result of an entity or transactions that lack economic substance.

 The diverted profits tax applies to diverted profits arising on or after 1 April 2015 at a rate of 25%.

-At Spring Budget 2021, it was announced that the diverted profits tax rate will increase to 31% from 1 April 2023.
+The diverted profits tax rate will increase to 31% from 1 April 2023.

 Offices